meditator706/myochallenge_2025eval/tutorials/run_the_tasks.md

 # Running the tasks
-This year's MyoChallenge consists of two independant tracks: Manipulation and locomotion.
+This year's MyoChallenge consists of two independant tracks: Table Tennis and Soccer.

 In order to create the environments, we can use OpenAI's gym interface, and import myosuite.
 It is required to install `myosuite==2.10.0` to run the tasks.